folio-org/folio-org.github.io/community/guide-issues.md

 Note that the priority might not match the severity felt by the issue reporter.
-That is better represented by other means (such as the number of watchers or votes) and by providing clear Comments about your issue and the impacts.
+That is better represented by other means (such as the number of watchers or votes) and by providing clear Comments about the issue and its impacts.

 ## Continue